 - Boston, MA

-Your physical fitness skills will ultimately be gauged by our guide partners during your trip with Summit for Someone.
+- Your physical fitness skills will ultimately be gauged by our professional guide partners during your trip with Summit for Someone.
 In the event that you pose a risk to yourself or other participants, our guides reserve the right to intervene and reassess your participation in the event.
 Adequate training and preparation for your SFS adventure are your responsibility and a part of participating in this experience.